Great Pyramid of Cholula: Modern history

 Architect Ignacio Marquina started exploratory tunnelling within the pyramid in 1931.
 By 1954, the total length of tunnels came to approximately 5 mi.

-Today the pyramid at first looks like a natural hill surmounted by a church.
-This is the Iglesia de Nuestra Señora de los Remedios (Church of Our Lady of Remedies), also known as the Santuario de la Virgen de los Remedios (Sanctuary of the Virgin of Remedies), which was built by the Spanish in colonial times (1594) on top of the prehispanic temple.
-The church is a major Catholic pilgrimage destination, and the site is also used for the celebration of indigenous rites.
-Many ancient sites in Latin America are found under modern Catholic holy sites, due to the practice of the Catholic Church of repurposing local religious sites.
+Today the pyramid at first looks like a natural hill.
+This is the Iglesia de Nuestra Señora de los Remedios (Church of Our Lady of Remedies), also known as the Santuario de la Virgen de los Remedios (Sanctuary of the Virgin of Remedies), which was built by the Spanish in colonial times (1594) on top of the temple.
+The church is a major pilgrimage destination, and the site is also used for the celebration of many native rites.
+Many ancient sites in Latin America are found under Catholic sites, due to the practice of the Catholic Church of recognizing their significance and building atop them.

-Because of the historic and religious significance of the church, which is a designated colonial monument, the pyramid as a whole has not been excavated and restored, as have the smaller but better-known pyramids at Teotihuacan.
+Because of the historic and religious significance of the church, which is a designated monument, the pyramid as a whole has not been excavated and restored, as have the smaller but better-known pyramids at Teotihuacan.
 Inside the pyramid are some 5 mi of tunnels excavated by archaeologists.

 Pyramid

 The pyramid consists of six superimposed structures, one for each ethnic group that dominated it.
 However, only three have been studied in any depth.
 The pyramid itself is just a small part of the greater archaeological zone of Cholula, which is estimated at 154 ha.
 Building of the pyramid began in the Preclassic Period and over time was built over six times to its final dimensions of 300 by 315 metres on each side at the base and 25 metres tall.
 The base covers a total area of 94,500 square meters (1,016,669 square feet), nearly twice the size of the 53,108 square meter (571,356 square feet) base of Pharaoh Khufu's Great Pyramid of Giza.
 Tlachihualtepetl has the largest pyramid base in the Americas.

 The earliest construction phase features talud-tablero architecture that is characteristic of the region, and that became strongly associated with the great metropolis of Teotihuacan.
 Some of the pyramid constructions have had burials, with skeletons found in various positions, with many offerings, especially ceramics.
 The last state of construction has stairs on the west side leading to a temple on top, which faced Iztaccíhuatl.
 During the colonial period, the pyramid was severely damaged on its north side to build the Camino Real to Puebla.
 The west was damaged later with the installation of a rail line.